pitfall24/OnePixelGame/README.md

 Controls:
 - Arrow keys for movement
-- c to toggle cheat (removes bear)
+- c to cheat (removes bear)
+- v to bring bear back
 - q or close window to exit
 - i to increment score by 1
 - o to increment score by 10